aab595/senvolapi/README.md

 ---

-We've heroku for the deployment processing by following the following steps :
+We've used heroku for the deployment processing by following the following steps :

 __LOGIN TO HEROKU WITH THE CLI__